After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

 “I always say one of the biggest things I learned from the University of Connecticut was just work ethic,” he said.
 “You learn consistency.
 Every single day you have to show up and every single day you have to give your best.
 That was probably the biggest thing I learned from there was just that consistency.
 Things aren’t going to go your way all the time, but you still have to work.”

-Hazelton transferred to the University of Rhode Island for his final two years of college and was the team’s MVP as a senior, averaging 15.5 points and seven rebounds per game for the Rams.
+Hazelton transferred to the University of Rhode Island for his final two years of college and was the team’s MVP as a senior, averaging 15.5 points and seven rebounds per game.

-After graduating, Hazelton played professionally abroad.
-He was the MVP of the league for the Black Star Mersch in Luxembourg, averaging more than over 30 points per game.
+After graduating, Hazelton played professionally abroad, even earning league MVP honors while playing for the Black Star Mersch in Luxembourg, where he averaged 30 points per game.
 He also spent time playing in Sweden.

 “Going over to Europe was so eye-opening to me because coming from the United States the culture is so different over there,” Hazelton said.
 “You have to adapt and I came to really love it.
 The competition was good, it was a different brand of basketball, but the passion that was behind athletics over there was an incredible experience for me.”